-Our Solar Charger and the Recharge Pod's future modifications could range from aesthetic design changes to standardisation of AC/DC charging capabilities.
+Our new Solar Charger and the Recharge Pod's future modifications could range from aesthetic design changes to standardization of AC/DC charging capabilities.

-Mission Control will have the future expansion and will range from enhanced reporting and mapping to video and image capture from the Renubot.
+Mission Control will have the future expansion, which will range from enhanced reporting and mapping to video and image capture.